julia951/yet_another_tests/README.md

 # Yet Another Tests

-This project contains automated tests using Playwright and Mocha for the Sauce Demo website.
+This project contains automated tests using Playwright for the Sauce Demo website.

 ## Project Structure